-Academic Frustration Theme Description Example Quotes Transition and Struggles with transitions "Moving in 6th grade to a school district that I felt set me back two years."
-(560MM4H) "When I hit junior high and relocated to the US after three years in [another country], I ran into mean girls.
-Ever since then, hypercompetitive people have been my main problem in my education and my social life.
-I try to fly under the radar and emphasize my friendliness and warmth, but I can't hide my intelligence because of my articulateness.
-This has caused problems for me, both in my academic career and after.
-Because I am a kind and good friend, I eventually find people to hang out with in any location, but the mainstream frat boys/sorority girls are no fonder of smart people at fifty than they were at twenty.
-Had I gone into academia (which I almost did), I probably would have found more acceptance, as I was very well-liked and successful in my doctoral program" (320MF4M) "the dropoff from being valedictorian in high school to struggling as an undergraduate.
-My graduating class was 45 students but my university had 45000 students. a huge adjustment and I was only 17 when I started and I was the first to attend college."
-(11MM4M) "Also, sometimes, especially in sociology classes and communication classes, I had a hard time guessing what the teacher wanted to hear.
-Many times, I saw there could reasonably be many correct answers, and yet I couldn't as easily limit my mind to only see the one answer they saw.
-So I felt like I was spending more time learning their preferences than I was in truly Adjustment Challenges between educational levels and institutions. letting my mind go free.
-I imagine almost everyone has to adjust to their teacher, but I felt it was limiting for me, especially in college."
+Academic Frustration Theme Description Example Quotes (560MM- "When country], been my the radar intelligen both in m eventuall boys/sord twenty.
+H found mo program. "the drop undergrae 45000 stu the first te "Also, classes, I times, I s couldn't s to transition and Adjustment Struggles with transitions between educational levels and in 6th grade to a school district that I felt set me back two years."
+4H) I hit junior high and relocated to the US after three years in [another I ran into mean girls.
+Ever since then, hypercompetitive people have main problem in my education and my social life.
+I try to fly under and emphasize my friendliness and warmth, but I can't hide my ce because of my articulateness.
+This has caused problems for me, by academic career and after.
+Because I am a kind and good friend, I y find people to hang out with in any location, but the mainstream frat brity girls are no fonder of smart people at fifty than they were at lad I gone into academia (which I almost did), I probably would have be acceptance, as I was very well-liked and successful in my doctoral" (320MF4M) off from being valedictorian in high school to struggling as an duate.
+My graduating class was 45 students but my university had idents. a huge adjustment and I was only 17 when I started and I was on attend college."
+(11MM4M) sometimes, especially in sociology classes and communication had a hard time guessing what the teacher wanted to hear.
+Many aw there could reasonably be many correct answers, and yet I as easily limit my mind to only see the one answer they saw.
+So I felt is spending more time learning their preferences than I was in truly yound go free.
+I imagine almost everyone has to adjust to their out I felt it was limiting for me, especially in college."
 (1716MF2M)